 David Stiepleman was elected a director of TSLX in September 2019.
 Mr. Stiepleman is a Vice President of TSLX.
-He is a Co-Founding Partner, Co-President and Chief Operating Officer of Sixth Street.
+He is a Co-Founding Partner, Co-President and Co-Chief Operating Officer of Sixth Street.
 Mr. Stiepleman has been a cross-border corporate lawyer, senior executive and business builder for over 20 years, starting and running businesses, and representing clients, in the U.S., Europe and Asia.
-From 2007 to 2010, Mr. Stiepleman was a Managing Director and the Deputy General Counsel of Fortress Investment Group LLC, where he was the lead lawyer responsible for that firm's new business initiatives.
-Prior to that, from 2003 to 2007, Mr. Stiepleman was lead counsel to the Americas Special Situations Group and the Mortgages Department at Goldman, Sachs & Co.
-Prior to Goldman Sachs, Mr. Stiepleman was a lawyer at Cleary Gottlieb Steen & Hamilton LLP where he represented corporates, funds and sovereigns in mergers and acquisitions and fund formation in the United States and Europe.
 Mr. Stiepleman is a strategic advisor to Concrete Rose, an early stage investment platform deploying financial and social capital to underrepresented founders of color.
 He also serves on the Advisory Council for Mt.
 Tamalpais College (f/k/a Prison University Project), a college-degree awarding program at San Quentin Prison.
-He is a member of the Alumni Trustee Nominating Committee for the Amherst College Board of Trustees.
 Mr. Stiepleman received a B.A. in French and Political Science from Amherst College and a J.D. from Columbia University.
 Mr. Stiepleman's legal, regulatory and operational experience provides the Board with valuable knowledge and guidance.

 Ronald Tanemura was elected a director of TSLX in March 2011.
 Since 2012, Mr. Tanemura has served as a director of post-reorganization Lehman Brothers Holdings Inc. in New York.
-Also, from 2012 to 2019, he served as a non-executive director of ICE Clear Credit in Chicago and, from 2009 to 2019, he served as a non-executive director of ICE Clear Europe in London, both wholly owned subsidiaries of Intercontinental Exchange, Inc. Prior to that, Mr. Tanemura was an Advisory Director and Partner at Goldman, Sachs & Co. from 2000 to 2006 where he was the Global Co-Head of Credit Derivatives and a member of the Fixed Income, Currency and Commodities Risk Committee and Firmwide Credit Policy Committee.
+Also, from 2012 to 2019, he served as a non-executive director of ICE Clear Credit in Chicago and, from 2009 to 2019, he served as a non-executive director of ICE Clear Europe in London, both wholly owned subsidiaries of Intercontinental Exchange, Inc. Prior to that, Mr. Tanemura was an Advisory Director and Partner at Goldman, Sachs & Co. from 2000 to 2006 where he was the Global Co-Head of Credit Derivatives and a member of the Fixed Income,

+Currency and Commodities Risk Committee and Firmwide Credit Policy Committee.
 In addition, Mr. Tanemura has led a variety of fixed income businesses, working at Deutsche Bank from 1996 to 2000 and at Salomon Brothers from 1985 to 1996.
-Mr. Tanemura holds an A.B. in Computer Science from the University of California, Berkeley.
+Mr. Tanemura holds an A.B. in Computer Science from the University of California, Berkeley and currently serves on the Board of Talcott Resolution Life Insurance Company and certain affiliates.
 Mr. Tanemura's extensive experience in the financial markets provides the Board with valuable industry-specific knowledge.